andr1976/HydDown/docs/MANUAL.md

 - $Gr$ is the Grashof  number. [-]
 - $Pr$ is the Prandtl number. [-]

-The Grashof number is a dimensionless number which approximates the ratio of the buoyancy forces to viscous forces, as given in equation [@eq:grashof_gas}.
-The Prandtl number is a dimensionless number defined as the ratio of the momentum diffusivity to thermal diffusivity, as given in equation [@eq:prandtl_gas].
+The Grashof number is a dimensionless number which approximates the ratio of the buoyancy forces to viscous forces, as given in equation [@Eq:grashof_gas}.
+The Prandtl number is a dimensionless number defined as the ratio of the momentum diffusivity to thermal diffusivity, as given in equation [@Eq:prandtl_gas].

 $$ Gr=\frac{\beta g\rho^2 L^3 \Delta T }{\mu^2} $$ {#eq:grashof_gas}